ShabasRahman7/SecuredHub/README.md

 # SecuredHub

-A multi-tenant compliance evaluation platform that helps organizations assess repository adherence to security standards in real-time.
+A multi-tenant compliance governance platform that helps organizations **measure engineering discipline** against standards aligned with SOC2 and ISO-27001 control principles.
 Connect your GitHub repositories, define custom compliance rules, and get actionable grades (A-F) with detailed scoring.

+> **Note**: This platform evaluates repository hygiene and engineering best practices.
+It does not provide SOC2/ISO-27001 certification — that requires formal auditor attestation.

 ## Key Features